-However, their representation in tech is slim, holding only 26% of computer science and technology heavy jobs.
-There was 27% increase in the number of first-year undergraduate women interested in majoring in Computer Science between 2000 and 2015, and, considering that 74 percent of young girls express interest in STEM fields and computer science, we could see a large increase in female tech workers in the future.
+However, their representation in tech is slim, holding only 26% of computer science and technology-heavy jobs.
+There was a 27% increase in the number of first-year undergraduate women interested in majoring in Computer Science between 2000 and 2015, and, considering that 74 percent of young girls express interest in STEM fields and computer science, we could see a large increase in female tech workers in the future.

-You want women marching into your open tech jobs because there is still a gender gap to close in STEM heavy jobs and you don’t want to be on the wrong side of history.
+You want women marching into your open tech jobs because there is still a gender gap to close in STEM-heavy jobs and you don’t want to be on the wrong side of history.
 Early adopters of this diversity hiring initiative have an opportunity to build it into their brand story and earn the respect of female tech talent around the world.
-Companies that don’t make an effort to hire more women for tech jobs may not feel the effects today, but they may start to notice how a clearly male-dominated workspace can be a deterrent for otherwise interested candidates.
+Companies that don’t make an effort to hire more women for tech jobs may not feel the effects today, but they may start to notice how a male-dominated workspace can be a deterrent for otherwise interested candidates.

 Hire More Women